 Hostel life and How to Survive it

 MIT Hostels have, over the years, come to develop a reputation of providing a variety of options for incoming students seeking accommodation in the campus.
-While guaranteeing basic necessities such as a cot, mattress, chair, study table, 24-hour electricity, Wi-Fi, and solar heated water supply among other things, they too have their share of problems.
+While guaranteeing basic necessities such as cots, mattresses, chairs, study tables, 24-hour electricity, Wi-Fi, and solar heated water supply, among other things, they too have their share of problems.

-first-year year students have 10:00 PM as their curfew, other than during sessionals, end semester examinations, college fests or any other university-organized event, during which the curfew is extended up to 11:30 PM.
-Fingerprinting on the biometric attendance system is compulsory, and defaulters are charged a fine of Rs.
-250 per instance.
+First-year year students have 10:00 PM as their curfew, except during sessionals, end semester examinations, college fests or any other university-organised event, during which the curfew is extended up to 11:00 PM.
+Fingerprinting on the biometric attendance system is compulsory, and in case of absence or failure to punch in on time, the parents of the defaulters will be notified by the caretakers.
+If a student is absent from the hostel more than twice, his/her name will be put up on the watchlist and it can lead to the debarment of the student from the hostel.

 OPTIONS FOR BOYS